Skip to main content

 Each independent program determines the format of the qualifying exam.
 This includes the content and format of the qualifying exam document, as well as the oral presentation and closed exam.

 Each program has a student handbook that outlines the rules, regulations, processes and procedures for the qualifying exam.
-The sooner the student is familiarized with the requirements of the specific program, the better prepared he/she will be to take the qualifying exam.
+The sooner the student is familiarized with the requirements of the specific program, the better prepared they will be to take the qualifying exam.

 Deadline